dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 uid: core/get-started/netcore/new-db-sqlite
 ---

-# .NET Core - New database
+# Getting Started with EF Core on .NET Core Console App with a New database

 In this walkthrough, you will create a .NET Core console app that performs basic data access against a SQLite database using Entity Framework Core.
 You will use migrations to create the database from your model.
 See [ASP.NET Core - New database](xref:core/get-started/aspnetcore/new-db) for a Visual Studio version using ASP.NET Core MVC.